Back Stage (1923 film)

-Back Stage is a 1923 silent Our Gang silent short subject comedy film that is the 13th entry to be released.
+Back Stage is a 1923 silent Our Gang silent short subject comedy film directed by Robert F. McGowan that is the 13th entry to be released.

 Plot

 The gang meets up with the head of a vaudeville troupe, who enlist them to help him out when his co-stars have abandoned him.
 They manage to make a complete wreck of the act, and Jack and Joe's bugs get loose in the auditorium, putting the audience into an itching frenzy.